 - 1. Entries are open to any 4-H or FFA member eligible to show at the Clarke County Fair. - 2.
 An exhibitor may exhibit one bucket calf and that animal may be shown in the bucket calf class only. - 3.
 It is not eligible to show in the feeder calf class since the evaluation criteria is different. - 4.
 Bucket calves will be judges on the member's knowledge of the calf and its management: - a.
 What the exhibitor has learned about the care and raising the calf - b.
 The fitting and showing (according to beef or dairy guidelines) of the calf with emphasis on what the exhibitor has learned - c.
-The general health and appearance of the calf and the exhibitor's knowledge in the health - d.
+The general health and appearance of the calf and the exhibitor's knowledge in the health area - d.
 Youth need to be able to have a short talk with the judge regarding information about their calf, costs, what they have learned, etc. - 5.
 Calves may be crossbred, straight bred, dairy, or beef.
-They must have been calved after January 1st, 2024. - 6.
+They must have been calved after January 1st, 2025. - 6.
 All calves will be shown on a halter.
-The superintendent may divide or combine entries at their discretion. - 7.
+The superintendent may divide or combine entries at their discretion - 7.
 Calves will be brought to the fair at 9:00 AM on show day, shown and released the same day. - 8.
-Calves can be identified with a numbered ear tag in 4-H Online.
+Calves need to be ID with either an approved Iowa 4-H or an Official USDA 840 tag in 4-H Online.